JuliaLang/julia/doc/src/manual/faq.md

 The empty (or "bottom") type, written as `Union{}` (an empty union type), is a type with no values and no subtypes (except itself).
 You will generally not need to use this type.

+### How do I check if a file is directly executed by Julia?

+When a file is directly executed using `julia file.jl` one might want to activate extra functionality like command line argument handling.
+A way to determine that a file is run in such as fashion is to check if `abspath(PROGRAM_FILE) == @__FILE__` is `true`

 ## Memory

 ### Why does `x += y` allocate memory when `x` and `y` are arrays?